Thursday, 27 February 2014

 The Textbook Flamingo-Textbook for class XII (Core Course)

-Poster Writing is part of the short composition section of the CBSE Grade twelve question paper and it forms part of a choice of notices, invitations, advertisements and circulars.
+Poster Writing is part of the short composition section of the CBSE Grade Eleven syllabus.
 Marks are awarded for creativity, sticking to the format, and following conventions.
 Posters are fun to make and they are scoring too!

-There are two kinds of Posters that can come in the Board exam.
+Two kinds of Posters can come in the exam.

 The Event Poster: